strimzi/strimzi-kafka-oauth/examples/README-authz.md

 Similarly, the `Dev Team B ...` permissions perform matching using `Dev Team B` policy which also uses realm role to match allowed users - in this case those with realm role `Dev Team B`.
 The `Dev Team B ...` permissions grant users `Describe` and `Read` on `Topic:x_*`, and `Group:x_*` resources, effectively giving matching users and clients the ability to read from topics, and update the consumed offsets for topics and consumer groups that have names starting with 'x_'.

+## Targeting Permissions - Clients and Roles vs. Users and Groups

 In Keycloak, confidential clients with 'service accounts' enabled can authenticate to the server in their own name using a clientId and a secret.
 This is convenient for microservices which typically act in their own name, and not as agents of a particular user (like a web site would, for example).